vicontiveros00/Helsinki-City-Bike-App/README.md

 Here is a complete table of journeys taken in the summer of 2021 on city bikes and [pagination](#pagination).
 By default, the data is sorted in ascending order by departure time.
 Clicking on the head will sort the respective column by descending order, and a second click will sort the respective column by ascending order.
 You are able to view information about each station from the journeys table as well.

 ## [Backend](api/)
+Files pertaining to the backend are found in [`api/`](/api/).
 You're probably wondering how the backend works.
 If you show massive CSV files to most other frontend developers they will most likely run away.
 The backend runs on a VM hosted on [fly.io](https://fly.io/) via [Docker](api/Dockerfile).
 It's a REST API using [Pocketbase](https://pocketbase.io/docs/), an open source way of bootstrapping a backend.
-It's built upon Typescript and SQLite.
+It's built upon Go and SQLite.
 I might only be a front end developer, but I have some tricks to handle APIs and data.
 Should one want to run the API locally, navigate to `api/` and run `./pocketbase serve`.
-(Data has to be in `.db` format, in `api/pb_data`).
+(Data has to be in `.db` format, in `api/pb_data`).<br>Download a `.db` and pre-queried version of the database used by the API [here](https://www.dropbox.com/s/y8w9t4q9dr3k38c/data.db?dl=0).

 ### Handling the data
 CSV files were imported into Pocketbase's SQLite Database using [DB Browser](https://sqlitebrowser.org/).<br>